History of ISO/RTOs

 - Efficient grid dispatch through the use of advanced technologies and market-driven incentives, the performance of power plants within regional markets tends to be better than in areas under monopoly control.

 A regional real-time energy market service, often referred to as an “Energy Imbalance Market” or EIM, optimizes management of a transmission system to balance supply and demand across a larger footprint, covering multiple balancing authority areas.
 This service can occur outside of an area covered by an ISO and participants do not need to be a full participant in the ISO to participate.
 Energy markets strengthen grid reliability by allowing participants to buy and sell power closer to when electricity is consumed and by allowing system operators real-time visibility across neighboring grids, which supports balancing supply and demand at less cost.
 This activity optimizes the interconnected high-voltage system as market systems automatically manage congestion on transmission lines which not only helps maintain reliability (system up time) but manage and mitigate the cost of congestion as well.

 Western Energy Imbalance Market (EIM)

-- The Western EIM is a voluntary 15-minute and 5-minute real-time energy market operated by the California Independent System Operator (CAISO).
+- The Western EIM is a voluntary 15-minute and 5-minute real-time energy market operated by the CAISO.
 The EIM utilizes transmission capacity made available to the EIM and security-constrained economic dispatch (SCED) to optimize real-time energy dispatch and resolve energy and load imbalances across the footprint.
 The Western EIM has surpassed $2 billion in gross benefits since its launch in 2014.
 In 2023, the Western EIM will serve 79% of the Western Electricity Coordinating Council’s (WECC) total load.
 A map of current and future EIM participants can be found here.